blfuentes/MediaConverter/README.md

-# FlacToMp3Converter
+# FlacToOtherConverter

-This CLI tool is a basic FLAC to MP3 converter using FFmpegCore.
+This CLI tool is a basic FLAC to MP3/OGG/AC3 converter using FFmpegCore.

 ## Using
 ### Parameters